isaisi98/Tarea-WedSite/content/post/chapter-6.md

 ---
 date: 2017-04-14T11:25:05-04:00
-description: "Esmeralda"
+description: "Isa"
-featured_image: "/images/esmeralda.jpg"
+featured_image: "/images/Isa.jpg"
 tags: []
-title: "Chapter VI: Esmeralda"
+title: "Chapter VI: Isa"
 disable_share: false
 ---
 We are delighted to be able to inform the reader, that during the whole of